s1mplexy/common-mail-providers/README.md

 This list is useful if you want to check whether your user's email address is a personal email address or not.
 Companies usually use their own domain for their employees' communication.

-Please create a request for "providers.txt", this list will then automatically be updated.
+Please create a pull request for "providers.txt", this list will then automatically be updated.

 ## Rest API